-To add an Interface for out-of-band KVM or out-of-band serial connections:

-- 1. Application name: select the application you want to use to connect to the node with the interface from the list. - To allow CC-SG to automatically select the application based on your browser, select Auto-Detect. - There are prerequisites for using Active KVM Client.
-See Prerequisites for Using AKC (on page 209) and Enable AKC Download Server Certificate Validation Overview (on page 222). - Raritan Device Name: select the Raritan device providing access to this node.
+- To add an Interface for out-of-band KVM or out-of-band serial connections: - Application name: select the application you want to use to connect to the node with the interface from the list. - To allow CC-SG to automatically select the application based on your browser, select Auto-Detect. - There are prerequisites for using Active KVM Client.
+See Prerequisites for Using AKC (on page 225) and Enable AKC Download Server Certificate Validation Overview (see "Enabling the AKC Download Server Certificate Validation" on page 237). - 2.
+Raritan Device Name: select the Raritan device providing access to this node.
 Note that a device must be added to CC-SG before it appears in this list. - 3.
 Raritan Port Name: select the port on the Raritan device providing access to this node.
 The port must be configured in CC-SG before it appears in this list.
 On serial connections the Baud Rate, Parity and Flow Control values will populate based on the port's configuration. - 4.
 Type a description of this interface in the Description field.
 Optional. - 5.
 Click OK to save your changes.